HariharasudhanRajaguru-DS/Project-1/README.md

 ## Project 1: Space X Falcon 9 First Stage Landing Prediction

-### Question : What are the independent variables playing major KPI for the successful first stage landing of Space X Falcon 9?
+### Question : What are the major KPI's for the successful first stage landing of Space X Falcon 9?

 >Performing web scraping to collect Falcon 9 historical launch records from a Wikipedia page titled List of Falcon 9 and Falcon Heavy launches https://en.wikipedia.org/wiki/List_of_Falcon\_9\_and_Falcon_Heavy_launches
 <